forrestguice/SuntimesCalendars/README.md

 ## Legal Stuff

-The source code is available under *GPLv3* (https://github.com/forrestguice/SuntimesCalendars).
+The source code is available under [GPLv3](LICENSE) (https://github.com/forrestguice/SuntimesCalendars).

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](LICENSE) for more details.

 ## Project Contributions